Dr. Alex Stone, DPT, CSCS

 TheraCup Design

 Therabody Theracup comes in a tiny package—a box measuring 6 x 6 inches.
-We noticed Therabody’s new approach to packaging, which reduces the use of plastic.
+We noticed Therabody’s new approach to packaging, which reduces plastic usage.

 The “smart cupped” comes in a neoprene carrying pouch.
 Everything is inside.